Choudhry18/RealEstate_dashboard/DOC.md

 - **fetchMarketData()**: Assembles market trend data including rent growth, grade distribution, and market conditions

 This targeted approach ensures the LLM receives the most relevant context while minimizing token usage.

+The data used is exporeted at the end of Task 1 and is uploaded to supabase as a postgres database that is queried by the app to retieval relevant data, like rent growth, grade class and property details.

 ### 3. Specialized Prompts